-The serial port code in StagView to send data for DOS does not use interrupts, there is no need as the data would be sent too fast, and polls bit 6 of the Line Status Register to determine when both the transmitter and FIFO are empty, bit 5 of the same register indicates when only the FIFO is empty.
+The serial port code in StagView that calculates the size of the transmit and receive FIFOs polls bit 6 of the Line Status Register to determine when both the transmitter and FIFO are empty, bit 5 of the same register indicates when only the FIFO is empty.
 The 16550 UART specification says that bit 6 is set when both the transmitter and the FIFO are empty but the NM9845 sets bit 6 if the transmitter only is empty.
 After storing a character in the FIFO bit 5 is cleared but there is a slight delay before it is moved to the transmitter and then bit 6 is cleared.
 I modified my code to check that both bits 5 & 6 are set to allow for this design flaw in the device.

 Use a CD burning program such as Nero to write the contents of the BBBD ISO file to a CD-R or CD-RW.

 Use the program Rufus to create a USB

 drive from the BBBD ISO file.
 You should disconnect any other USB drives being

 used in case they are overwritten by mistake and connect the USB drive which

 is to be made bootable, start Rufus and it will automatically select it.